World Maritime University: Organization

-Secretary-General, and consists of 30 members, who each serve two-year renewable terms.
+Secretary-General, and consists of up to 30 appointees, who each serve two-year renewable terms.
 The Board of Governors meets annually, chaired by WMU's Chancellor who to date has been the IMO Secretary-General.
 The BoG reports to IMO Council which consists of the 40 leading maritime States.

-An 11-person Executive Board (EB) is appointed by the IMO Secretary-General to help facilitate the work of the WMU, provide oversight between sessions of the BoG, give directions and guidelines as necessary, consider draft plans of work and budgets, report to the BoG, and meet no less than three times a year.
+An Executive Board (EB) of up to 8 appointees by the BoG help to facilitate the work of the WMU, provide oversight between sessions of the BoG, give directions and guidelines as necessary, consider draft plans of work and budgets, report to the BoG, and meet no less than three times a year.
 Members of the EB serve renewable two-year terms.

 WMU's current Charter was established by IMO Resolution A.1130(30), which took effect on 1 January 2018.
 The appointment and functions of the Chancellor, the Board of Governors, the Executive Board, and the Academic Council are detailed in the Charter.
 Any amendment to the WMU Charter is submitted by the Board of Governors to the IMO Council for approval and thereafter to the IMO Assembly for adoption.